michaeljcollinsuk/The-app-of-GNAR/README.md

 Salty Daze
 ----------

-Makers Academy final project made with Heather Campbell, Michael Collins, Harry Gordon and myself.
+Makers Academy final project made with Heather Campbell, Michael Collins, Sarah Crawley and myself.

 The app was pitched and built in a 2 week sprint.